Prenatal phthalate exposures and adiposity outcomes trajectories: a multivariate Bayesian factor regression approach: Introduction

-To address these limitations, we study time-varying effects of prenatal exposures to phthalates on several childhood adiposity outcomes jointly using data from the Mount Sinai Children's Environmental Health Study (MSCEHS) \citep{engel2007prenatal, buckley2016prenatal}.
-The study measured urinary phthalates metabolites during the third trimester of pregnancy and followed up on the children's health indices, including adiposity outcomes, at three time points.
-We would like to identify groups of phthalate mixtures critical to all adiposity outcomes and estimate their time-varying effects and any sex-specific effects.
+In this paper, we investigate the time-varying health effects of prenatal phthalate exposures on childhood obesity using data from the Mount Sinai Children’s Environmental Health Study (MSCEHS) \citep{engel2007prenatal}.
+The study measured the urinary phthalate metabolites of mothers during the third trimester of pregnancy and followed the health indices of children, including adiposity outcomes, between ages 4 and 9.
+We would like to identify groups of phthalate metabolites critical to these adiposity outcomes and estimate their time-varying effects and any sex-specific effects using a new modeling framework: the Bayesian multivariate factor regression model (BMFR).
+Our approach addresses the challenge of fully quantifying the uncertainty in estimating the time-varying effects of the mixture and provides several advantages tailored to our cohort data.